matthew-engi/SyncTween/README.md

     ```lua
     { Time = 1, EasingStyle = Enum.EasingStyle.Linear, EasingDirection = Enum.EasingDirection.InOut }
     ```
-  - It’s recommended to use `TweenInfo` to avoid confusion, though the change was necessary for replication purposes.
+  - It’s recommended to use `TweenInfo` to avoid confusion, the change was necessary for replication purposes.

 ### Examples:
 1. Animate a part's position: